sheisc/COMP9024/Tutorials/Week3/README.md

 ```

 ## 4 The push/pop operations in printing the string representations of an integer (e.g., x)

+**In addition to utilizing VS Code, we can also compile and execute programs directly from the command line interface as follows.**

 ``` sh
 Week3$ make